Skip to main content

 • Benzydamine mouthwash or spray may be useful in relieving the pain from a sore ulcerated mouth.

-• If it is too painful to clean your teeth, chlorhexidine mouthwash (brand name Corsodyl® or Chlorohex®) can be used in place of brushing.
+• Mouthwash.
+If it is too painful to clean your teeth, chlorhexidine mouthwash (brand name Corsodyl® or Chlorohex®) can be used in place of brushing.
 It may help adults or children old enough to use it to keep the mouth and teeth clean, to prevent plaque build-up and secondary infection with germs (bacteria).

 • An antiviral medicine (such as aciclovir) is sometimes prescribed if the symptoms are severe or if you have an existing medical condition which means that your immune system does not work properly.
 It is taken by mouth, rather than the topical creams used to rub on cold sores.
 It does not clear the virus but prevents the virus from multiplying.
 It may not have much effect once the blisters and ulcers are well developed.
 However, if taken early in the infection, it may reduce the duration of the pain and speed recovery a little.

-• Lip barrier preparations such as Vaseline® or Lypsyl® may make the lips feel more comfortable and may stop them from sticking or scabbing together.
+• Lip barrier preparations such as Vaseline or Lypsyl may make the lips feel more comfortable and may stop them from sticking or scabbing together.

-• General measures include trying to minimise the chances of passing the cold sore virus on to others.
+General measures include trying to reduce the chances of passing the cold sore virus on to others.
 It is very important to wash your hands carefully with soap and water after touching the mouth and cold sores.
 You should avoid touching cold sores or ulcers in the mouth associated with first (primary) infection, except when applying medication.
 You should not have oral sex when you have either a primary cold sore infection or an individual cold sore.
 Finally, it is important not to share items that come into contact with infected areas - this would include lipsticks and lip balms and eating utensils.

 Children